37% More Net Wealth

 These questions are designed to test your understanding of the topic.
 They require knowledge of terms like interest rate and savings account.
 The correct answer is in bold.

 More than $102 – This first option is correct.
-If $100 is left in an account earning 2% a year for five years, it would have More than $102.
 That’s because $100 x 2% equals $102 so after five years it would be even more.
+The balance after the first year’s 2% interest would be $102.
+Adding another 2% each of the following four years would result in more than $102.

 Exactly $102 – If the question asked how much the account would have if left for one year, this would be the correct answer.
 Since it is asking how much it would be if left for five years, we know it would be more than $102.